mohamed-aslam-31/unifydesk/replit.md

 - June 17, 2025: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database setup and all core functionality operational
 - June 17, 2025: Converted captcha system from text-based questions to visual character-based captcha with canvas rendering
 - June 17, 2025: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database integration
+- June 18, 2025: Completed migration from Replit Agent to standard Replit environment with PostgreSQL database setup and all core functionality operational

 ## User Preferences